HeritageOne® FAQ

 -

-When obtaining an appraisal for a HeritageOne mortgage, must the appraiser use the sales comparison approach for the opinion of market value?
+When obtaining an appraisal for a HeritageOne mortgage, including HeritageOne Mortgages secured by manufactured homes, must the appraiser use the sales comparison approach for the opinion of market value?

 No. For market areas without a sufficient number of comparable sales to develop a fully supported and sufficiently documented opinion of market value using the sales comparison approach, an appraisal that relies solely on the cost approach for the opinion of market value is acceptable, under certain conditions.